Local Birding Areas

 Mt.
 Lewis – 12.5 km

 The Mt.
 Lewis Road is 1.5km from the Lodge and winds its way up to 950m where the best birding location is on the mountain.
-The road is only sealed for 1 km before changing to gravel for the remaining 10 km, this section can become impassable after heavy rain so you need to check the road conditions before you attempt to traverse it.
-If the road is dry a 2WD vehicle should be OK but if it is wet generally a 4WD is required.
-A local guide with a 4WD can be arranged to take you up for ½ day.
-This is the place to look for the Blue-faced Parrot-Finch between November and April, also other upland rainforest species.
-This area of Mt.
+The road is only sealed for 1 km before changing to gravel for the remaining 10 km, this section can become impassable after heavy rain, especially due to fallen trees, so you need to check the road conditions before you attempt to traverse it.
+The road has been well graded over the last few years so a 2WD vehicle will generally be fine to take up the mountain.
+This is the place to look for the Blue-faced Parrot-Finch between November and April, also other upland rainforest species such as Chowchilla.
+Golden and Tooth-billed Bowerbird, Atherton Scrubwren and Mountain Thornbill.
+The main birdwatching area of Mt.
 Lewis forms part of the Australian Wildlife Conservancy's property Brooklyn Wildlife Sanctuary.

 Abattoir Swamp – 6.1 km

-Here a bird hide overlooks the swamp.
-The woodland area around the car park is often productive and when the paperbark trees are flowering large numbers of lorikeets and honeyeaters are attracted to the area.
+Here a bird hide is accessed by a newly refurbished boardwalk, but unfortunately the open water has been overrun by Olive Hymenachne grass.
+However the woodland area around the car park is often productive (look for Northern Fantail here) and when the paperbark trees are flowering large numbers of lorikeets and honeyeaters are attracted to the area.
+Can be good for Spotless and White-browed Crake.

 Maryfarms – 30.4 km